deimonn/void-guides/2. More Configuration/Further configuring GNOME.md

 I recommend you at least restore tray icons with [this extension](https://extensions.gnome.org/extension/615/appindicator-support/) or one that serves the same purpose, as those are pretty significant.

-### My selection
+### Recommendations

-These are all the extensions I personally use.
+These are the extensions I used back when I still ran GNOME.
+They're still good.

 - **Auto Move Windows** by fmuellner, available natively on Void.
 Allows one to, for example, move autostarted programs to other workspaces on login.